He tuna ora, he wai ora

 ‘He tuna ora, he wai ora’ considers how human and nonhuman organisms and ecosystems co-exist and are entangled in a greater network of life forms, like a series of worms wriggling through the soil nourishing the plants in collaboration with the sun and rain.

-In 2021, as they sat on the banks of the Ōtākaro awa and fed tuna, multidisciplinary artists Taarn Scott and Hana Pera Aoake (Ngāti Hinerangi, Ngāti Mahuta, Tainui/Waikato, Poutini Kāi Tahu), became interested in the shifting geographic histories of the Ōtākaro awa, and the ability of tuna to move through fresh and salt waters.
-Both artists are drawn to the adaptability (and mystery) of the life cycle of Tuna (eels), as a way of understanding tuna's connection to Te Taiao, and, in turn, their own entanglement to the world.
+In 2021 we sat on the banks of the Ōtākaro awa and fed tuna.
+We became interested in the shifting geographic histories of the Ōtākaro awa, the ability of tuna to move through fresh and salt waters, but also the places in which we live in Tāmaki Makaurau and Kawerau.
+We are drawn to the adaptability (and mystery) of the life cycle of Tuna (eels), as a way of understanding their connection to Te Taiao, so we in turn think of our own entanglement to the world.

 Taarn Scott and Hana Pera Aoake (Ngāti Hinerangi, Ngāti Mahuta, Tainui/Waikato, Poutini Kāi Tahu) are two friends who make art together.
 Their collaboration is centred around playing and sharing ideas and research interests, which ranges from industrial histories, gardening, settler colonialism, “deep” time, place making, animals and plants and the waterways that sustain all life.
 Materially their work thinks through these threads of history and ideas, by utilising ceramics, textiles, film, sound, text, jewellery, writing, drawing, and various forms of sculpture such as steel and wax.
+They love having a wine and a goss together:

 Recent exhibitions together include, Folded Memory, curated by Susan Ballard and Sophie Thorn, Adam Art Gallery, Wellington (2023-24); Ngā hau o Tāwhirimātea with Riki Gooch, Enjoy Contemporary, New Zealand (2023); Invasive Weeds or I wish I could give you the world but I was only given mud, rot and the bones of a half-eaten fish with Wesley John Fourie, The Physics Room, Ōtautahi, Aotearoa (2022) and The Future of Dirt with Wesley John Fourie, RM gallery, Tāmaki Makaurau, Aotearoa (2022).